sca7r/work-in-autonomous-driving/README.md

 # ADAPT OVERVIEW
 Welcome to the main repository of **ADAPT** System.
-This repository will help you navigate through our organization repositories and hopefully provide a comprehensive understanding of the system architecture and breifly describe components functionality.
+This repository will help you navigate through Project and hopefully provide a comprehensive understanding of the system architecture and breifly describe components functionality.

 ### **Question Zero:**
 To better understand how this project came to life and what ideas are behined it, let's take a look at our **Question Zero**, in which we try to answer the following about our project; What, For Whom, Where, Why, How: